Lab 6: Linear Regression

 The split is normally done such that the training data has a larger portion than the testing data.
 In this case, let's use a 80-20 split for the training data and testing data.

-to split the data and target into 80-20 proportion?
-(Define the training features asX_train
+train_test_splitto split the data and target into 80-20 proportion?
+(Define the training features asX_train, training target asy_train, testing features asX_test, testing target asy_test.) -

 Before we train the data, a few functions need to be defined.
 We will start with defining the model of a simple regression line, i.e. \(y = mx + c\).
 Define the function name as

-.
-The function should return the value ofy
+modelwith 3 inputsx,m, andc.
+The function should return the value ofy. -

 The next function to define is the cost function, i.e.